k-dang/revamped-site/src/docs/work-experience.md

 ##### Oct 2018 - May 2021 &nbsp; • &nbsp; Borrowell

-Built bill tracking & subscription integration for Borrowell products, worked with serverless infrastructure and messaging
+Designed and launched bill tracking product offering, along with cash advance and bank account integration

 Implemented OpenID Connect authentication and authorization layer for Borrowell web and mobile apps